lsst-dm/dmtn-020/index.rst

 Assuming everything has gone to plan, by the end of a cycle all deliverables should be verified and the corresponding epics should be marked as “done”.
-When an epic is marked as done, it is equivalent to having delivered the required functionality.
+Marking an epic as done asserts that the concrete deliverable associated with the epic has been provided.
 The total cost of that functionality—the :term:`BCWS`, calculated as per :ref:`sec-sps-to-bcws`\—is now claimed as value earned.

 Epics which are in progress at the end of the cycle cannot be closed until they have been completed.
 These epics will spill over into the subsequent